-Schuyler Schouten assists clients in addressing matters related to economic sanctions, international trade, national security, and international law.
-He draws on government and private sector experience encompassing compliance, enforcement, litigation, transactional, foreign policy, and crisis management matters.
+Schuyler Schouten counsels and represents clients in international trade, foreign investment, and national security matters and on issues involving regulation of emerging and strategic technologies.
+He draws on government and private sector experience encompassing litigation, transactions, and crisis management.

 - October 23, 2019

 United States International Trade Commission 13th Annual Services Roundtable

 - September 19, 2019

 Edward Bennett Williams Inn of Court Panel Discussion on Sanctions, Export Controls, and the Foreign Agents Registration Act

 Weathering Trade War Turbulence: A Perspective From Washington, DC

 - Harvard University (J.D.
 2007; Finalist, Ames Moot Court Competition); Yale University (B.A. in History magna cum laude 2003; Phi Beta Kappa); Middlebury College Language School (Mandarin Chinese immersion program, Summer 2001)